 This is the emissions associated with all the products and materials used in the building over its entire life cycle.

-This will become increasingly important, making the case for adaptive reuse even greater in the future.
+This will become increasingly important, making the case for asset repositioning even greater in the future.

 Asset value